Pablo Virgilio David

-Pablo Virgilio "Ambo" Siongco David (born March 2, 1959) is a Filipino Catholic prelate who has served as Bishop of Kalookan since 2016, and president of the Catholic Bishops' Conference of the Philippines since 2021.
+Pablo Virgilio "Ambo" Siongco David (born March 2, 1959) is a Filipino Catholic prelate who has served as Bishop of Kalookan since 2016, and president of the Catholic Bishops' Conference of the Philippines from 2021 to 2025.
 Pope Francis made him a cardinal on December 7, 2024.

 Preferred to be known by his nickname "Ambo" or "Apu Ambo" ("grandfather Ambo"), he previously served as Auxiliary Bishop of San Fernando from 2006 to 2015.
 David was named a papabile and a potential dark horse candidate in the 2025 conclave.

 Biography

 Early life and education

 Pablo Virgilio David was born in Betis, Guagua, Pampanga, on March 2, 1959.
 He is the 10th of the 13 children of Pedro David and Bienvenida Siongco.
+His maternal grandfather was the santero artist Victoriano Siongco, who was commissioned by Bishop Cesar Maria Guerrero to carve the canonically crowned statue of the Virgen de los Remedios de Pampanga in 1954.
 One of his siblings is the sociologist and public intellectual Randy David.
 He determined his vocation early and asked to attend the minor seminary at the age of ten.
 From 1970 to 1974 he attended Mother of Good Counsel Minor Seminary in San Fernando, Pampanga, for his secondary education.
 He earned his bachelor's degree in pre-divinity studies from Ateneo de Manila University in 1978, studied for several years at San Jose Seminary in Loyola Heights, Quezon City, and received his master's degree in theology from the Loyola School of Theology in 1984.
 During his student years he participated in demonstrations against the Marcos dictatorship.